RishabhBI/BI_Dashboard10/README.md

 This sample project demonstrates the cost and profitability of the products that are produced

 <img width="960" alt="Tableau Trees" src="https://user-images.githubusercontent.com/59446505/93719271-65f89700-fb4f-11ea-80b4-36fa6647563a.png">
+This tree shows the popularity of games in each major sales region

 <img width="960" alt="Tableau Regression and Correlation" src="https://user-images.githubusercontent.com/59446505/93719325-bff95c80-fb4f-11ea-9325-a304ef434dce.png">
+Here we see the correlation and regression of the sales in a particular region and the effect on global sales

 <img width="960" alt="Tableau Forecasting" src="https://user-images.githubusercontent.com/59446505/93719346-0058da80-fb50-11ea-8246-1a0aadb6f93d.png">
+Lastly, we see the forcasting for games for ten years ago and currently